danithen/over-the-wire-write-ups/write-ups/Bandit.md

 ## Brief Overview:
 We will be learning a lot about basic linux commands, if you do not have any experience in linux I **HIGHLY** recommend that you read the man page of every command we use.
 This CTF is can be accessed from any machine, as we are going to ssh into the server.
 If you want you can use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), but the command line will work just fine.
 ### What is SSH?
-Secure Shell Protocol (SSH), is a networking protocol that allows us to securely access and manage network devices and servers.
-Basically you can login and execute commands on the system without actually having to be there.
+Secure Shell Protocol or Secure Shell (SSH), is a networking protocol that allows us to securely access and manage network devices and servers remotely.
+Basically you can login and execute commands on a system without actually having to be in front of it.
 If you want to learn more you can read this article by [CloudFlare](https://www.cloudflare.com/learning/access-management/what-is-ssh/)
 ## Lets Get Started:
+>[!NOTE]
-Bandit provides a lot of relevent info, recommended commands, and resources so make sure to follow along [here](https://overthewire.org/wargames/bandit/).
+>Bandit provides a lot of relevent info, recommended commands, and helpful resources so make sure to follow along [here](https://overthewire.org/wargames/bandit/).
 ### Level 0
 In order to start we first need to ssh into the CTF, open the command prompt and run: <br>
 ######
     ssh bandit0@bandit.labs.overthewire.org -p 2220
 Bandit gave the password for this level: `bandit0` <br>
-#### As we continue
+>[!NOTE]
+>As we continue you will need to ssh into each level individually, the username will change as we solve each level ex.bandit0 -> bandit1
 ### Level 0 -> Level 1
 Once I loaded in to the game I ran the `ls` command to look for any useful files or directories.
 I saw the "readme" file, and did `cat readme` to print the contents to the screen.
 The output was: `ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If`.
 This is the password for the next level.
 ### Level 1 -> Level 2